 4) For LEC titles, I will also post the colophon page.

 I intend this Imagery to serve as a digital reference for collectors who may want to see what’s inside one of these books before making a purchase and to highlight the quality work that George Macy and his publishing house produced.
 I do not claim any ownership of these books (save my own copies, of course) or their contents.
-That honor goes to the Easton Press (who owns the rights to the majority of the Heritage Press backlist) and the still-existent but dormant Limited Editions Club.
+That honor goes to the Easton Press (who owns the rights to the majority of the Heritage Press backlist) and the Limited Editions Club (which is no longer operational as a publisher).
 My goal here is to be an educational/reference hub for collectors, scholars and people curious about these books.
 If you are taken by the art or bindings, know that these books can be regularly discovered in used book shops, online vendors such as ABEBooks or Alibris, or through library book sales or yard sales (if you’re lucky!).
 Many libraries likely have some Heritage Press books in their catalog, as well.
 The Easton Press continues to reprint several of their Heritage Press acquisitions in leather-bound editions, too, and I’ve linked them in order to allow you to peruse their titles.

 About Buying/Selling LEC or Heritage Books Through this Blog